Why Use Busbar Instead of Cable or Wire?

 Where future expansion is unlikely and current ratings are modest, cable is the simpler, lower-risk choice.

 Cable systems in low-current applications often use flexible busbars at transition points where the cable connects to a rigid bus or terminal bar inside a panel.
 Understanding the available flexible busbar types and their sizing standards helps engineers specify these transition sections correctly.
-This article on flexible busbar types provides a useful comparison.

 On industrial projects distributing above 1,000 A, the busbar system cost vs cable cost comparison consistently favored busbar on a total lifecycle basis.
 This calculation included parallel cable sets, tray infrastructure, labor, and future modification cost — not just material price.